anildursunipek/Spring_Boot_3_Spring_6_Hibernate_Workspace/02-spring-boot-spring-core/02-notes.md

     * All dependency injections for the bean will reference the **SAME** bean
 * **Prototype** Scope
     * New object instance for each injection
+    * In contrast to the other scopes, Spring does not manage the complete lifecycle of a prototype bean: the container instantiates, configures, and otherwise assembles a prototype object, and hands it to the client, with no further record of that prototype instance.

+    * Thus, although initialization lifecycle callback methods are called on all objects regardless of scope, in the case of prototypes, configured destruction lifecycle callbacks are not called.
+The client code must clean up prototype-scoped objects and release expensive resources that the prototype bean(s) are holding.

+    * Prototype Beans and Lazy Initialization Prototype beans are lazy by default.
+There is no need to use the @Lazy annotation for prototype scopes beans.
 ```Java
 @Component
 @Scope(ConfigurableBeanFactory.SCOPE_PROTOTYPE)